ucsb-ccs-cs20-s18/ucsb-ccs-cs20-s18.github.io/_lab/lab04.md

 (1) Just copy paste the contents from the web page into a new file.

 (2) Bring up a web browser running on CSIL by typing either `firefox` or `google-chrome` in at the CSIL prompt.
 Note: This method is not fun.
 It typically runs very slowly, and you may see lots of error messages on the screen, and it will take a long time.
 But eventually the Chrome or Firefox browser should appear.
-It will hopefully work well enough for you to log into submit.cs and download your convert.py file into your ~/{{page.csxx}}/{{ page.convert_lab }} directory.
+It will hopefully work well enough for you to log into Gradescope and download your convert.py file into your <tt>~/{{page.csxx}}/{{ page.convert_lab }}</tt> directory.

 </div>